 What this means is that your customers are recognized for being excellent customers.
 Several years ago we included a Hall of Fame in our newsletter and we had lots of clients very interested in appearing and becoming a part of our Hall of Fame.
 It’s a fantastic way to utilize good relationships and good will.

 7. Qualitative preference

 Based upon a customer’s level of purchase, involvement, or interaction, you provide higher quality of products, and other extras.
-Those can include a more sophisticated level of service, dedicated personnel, dedicated phone lines, fax lines, etc. These extras make your best customers feel appreciated, and improve the liklihood of repeat business and a long-term relationshipo with your company.
+Those can include a more sophisticated level of service, dedicated personnel, dedicated phone lines, fax lines, etc. These extras make your best customers feel appreciated, and improve the likelihood of repeat business and a long-term relationships with your company.

 You may even be able to use this for introductory customers as a value-added component.

 This works particularly well if you have a technical product or service or one that requires support.
 It’s not difficult to understand that the more someone is familiar with another person’s account, products, machinery, equipment, or way of doing business, it is far easier to do business with that organization.
 In this scenario, you simply assign dedicated account people to handle your customer’s accounts personally.